 - Announcements can be found on the district’s website at www.eastbrook.k12.in.us.

-Automated phone messages through Skyward/Skylert are sent within 15 minutes of a delay and/or cancellation decision to all contacts that are provided to the district.
-To adjust how you are being contacted please login to Skyward Family Access and click on the Skylert tab to edit your information and preferences (Skylert Guide).
-You may also call the school office to update information.
+Automated phone messages through ParentSquare are sent within 15 minutes of a delay and/or cancellation decision to all contacts that are provided to the district.
+To adjust how you are being contacted please login to ParentSquare to see what phone number you have on file.
+If you require a change, please call the school office to update information.

 Additional media outlets are also contacted: